mongiardino/chronospace/README.md

 ## Dissecting the effect of methodological choices

-`"nodeAges"` objects can also be fed to a number of functions that help characterizing the impact of methodological choices over particular aspects of evolutionary history.
+`"nodeAges"` objects can also be fed to a number of functions that help characterize the impact of methodological choices over particular aspects of evolutionary history.

 `sensitive_nodes` plots the age distribution of the nodes whose ages